Shop and Establishment Act

 The establishment covered under the Act must apply for registration, within 30 days from the date of commencement of establishment, in the prescribed form along with prescribed fees.
 The labor department of the state governs the Shop and Establishment Act.
 The shop or the establishment submits the application of the registration to the local district labor officer.
 After the satisfaction of the application, the concerned officer will issue the Shop and Establishment Act registration certificate.
 As mentioned earlier, the application procedure would differ from state to state.
 However, the basic details for applying for registration are as under:

 - Details of employee

 - Other relevant details as called for

-A sample shop and establishment act application form is reproduced below for reference:Andhra Pradesh Shop and Establishment Act Application
+A sample shop and establishment act application form for reference:Andhra Pradesh Shop and Establishment Act Application

 Any amendment to the Shop and Establishment Act registration must be intimated to the concerned officer within the prescribed time.
-In case of closure of the establishment, the employer is required to intimate the respective officer and apply for surrender of the registration.
-The officer on being satisfied about the correctness of the application, will issue an order cancelling the
+In case of closure of the establishment, the employer must intimate the respective officer and apply for surrender of the registration.
+The officer on being satisfied with the correctness of the application will issue an order canceling the registration.

 Penalty under Shop and Establishment Act

-It is mandatory for all the establishment covered under the Act to obtain registration and follow all the rules and regulations prescribed under the same.
-In case of any failure in obtaining registration and / or following the rules and regulation of the Act, the establishment would be liable to pay the penalty.
+It is mandatory for all the establishment under the Act to obtain registration and follow all the rules and regulations prescribed under the same.
+In case of any failure in obtaining registration and following the rules and regulations of the Act, the establishment would be liable to pay the penalty.
 The penalty amount would vary from state to state.